 - Create a project plan.
 Now that you’ve found your gaps and have priority areas identified, start to build your project plan.
 Remember to include essential stakeholders such as human resources.
 Find out how to win HR support in 5 steps.

 - Select an identity management software solution.
-The best way to achieve consistent identity management lies in using a solution such as Identity Enforcer.
+The best way to achieve consistent identity management lies in using a solution such as Lifecycle Management.
 It’s built with segregation of duties requirements in mind so you can reduce risk.

 - Monitor the identity management program.
 The work of cybersecurity is never done.
 To keep your program operating smoothly, ongoing monitoring is critical.
 What does effective identity management monitoring look like?